matildafransson/FastTomography/README.md

 based on a feature location, and afterwards saved as .npy files for easier post-processing.

-Processing of reconstructed and rotated data is thereafter followed by 'Speed Retrieval' or 'Tracking of Metal Agglomerat Segmentation'.
+Processing of reconstructed and rotated data is thereafter followed by 'Speed Retrieval' or 'Tracking of Metal Agglomerate Segmentation'.

 <u>**Metal Agglomerate Segmentation:**</u>